-About Marie Curie - Powys Teaching Health Board
+About Marie Curie - Hywel Dda University Health Board

-Type of care provided Domiciliary Support Service Registered Provider Marie Curie Registered places 0 Language of the service English Previous Care Inspectorate Wales inspection 26/11/2019 Does this service promote Welsh language and culture?
-This service provides an 'Active Offer' of the Welsh language and demonstrate a significant effort to promoting the use of the Welsh language and culture.
+Type of care provided Domiciliary Support Service Registered Provider Marie Curie Registered places 0 Language of the service English Previous Care Inspectorate Wales inspection 26/11/2019 Click or tap here to enter text.
+Does this service promote Welsh language and culture?
+The service provides an 'Active Offer' of the Welsh language.
+It anticipates, identifies and meets the Welsh language and cultural needs of people who use, or may use, the service.